chamarapaul/scribble-scrabble/README.md

 ## Coming Soon
 - Gallery to save your masterpieces
-- Speed Scribble mode with 5-second timer
+- Speed scribble scrabble mode with timer
 - Collaborative drawing features

 ## Built With